 5 Reasons Why You Should Treat Substance Abuse and Co-Occuring Disorders Simultaneously: A Guide to Dual DiagnosisMarch 13, 2019 3:18 pm -

-Mental disorders greatly impact the recovery process, as they can dictate what type of treatment will best work for guests who suffer with their mental health.
+Co-occuring mental disorders greatly impact the recovery process, as they can dictate what type of treatment will best work for guests who suffer with their mental health.
 Mental health is a large part of what we focus on at Royal Life Centers at Sound Recovery.
 As stated by the Substance Abuse and Mental Health Services Administration, “mental disorders involve changing in thinking, mood, and/or behavior” which “…can affect how we relate to others and make choices.”

 Many addiction treatment centers do not specialize in treating those with a dual diagnosis, because it is harder to provide the resources needed to effectively treat those who have a co-occuring disorder alongside substance abuse.
 Any provider who treats guests who have a dual diagnosis, must provide: an accurate assessment, access to medical professionals, the appropriate level of care, integrated treatment methods, comprehensive services and continuing care.
 Royal Life Centers at Sound Recovery offers all of the factors mentioned, including: accurate assessments, access to medical professionals, evaluating for the appropriate level of care, integrated treatment methods, comprehensive addiction treatment services, and continuing care.